top of page

 The parents of John Hooper are James “the Indian fighter” Hooper and Elizabeth Dempsey.
 John is confirmed as a son of James Hooper in James' will of 1813.
 The Hooper DNA project has also found direct Y-DNA connections that point to James as the father of John and Bailey Hooper.

 8. James Hooper – James, the father of John Hooper, was born ca. 1745 in Farquier, VA and died in Feb.
 1815 in Union Co.
 KY.
 (Some sources list 1813, the date of his will, as his date of death in Henderson KY.)
 His wife is listed on many online trees as Elizabeth “Betsy” Dempsey, born ca. 1749 in Virginia, married ca. 1768 and died May 24, 1822 either in Henderson, KY or Humphreys Co.
 TN (an older female of her age is residing with her son, John Hooper, in Humphreys Co.
 TN in the 1820 census, following her husband's 1815 death).
-Elizabeth's parents are thought to be William Dempsey (b.1725) and Elizabeth Griffin (b.1730), but this is unproven.
-William Dempsey may have been born in Dublin, Ireland and died June 11, 1806 in Fincastle, Botetourt Co.
-VA (The Virginia Genealogical Society Quarterly, Cert.#1184, lists a William Dempsey in Botetourt Co.
+Elizabeth's parents are thought to be William Dempsey (b.1725) and Susannah "Jane" Dubartis (b.1730).
+William Dempsey was born either in Dublin, Ireland or Virginia.
+He died June 11, 1806 in Fincastle, Botetourt Co.
+VA.
+Land records show that William Dempsy bought 70 acres of land on Hutchison's Creek on the fork of the James River in Botetourt Co.
+VA and acquired 100 more acres the following year.
+The Virginia Genealogical Society Quarterly, Cert.#1184, lists a William Dempsey in Botetourt Co.
 VA in 1780 as having served in Capt.
-Smith's Regular Company but William does not appear in Virginia in either the 1790 or 1800 census.)
+Smith's Regular Company but William does not appear in Virginia in either the 1790 or 1800 census.
 A Revolutionary War Pension application in Georgia for James Hooper’s widow, Elizabeth Hooper, establishes the first name of James’ wife and confirms James as a soldier in the Revolutionary War.
 (James called his wife Betsy in his will, but she was also called Polly by one son, when the estate was settled, after her death in 1822.)
 That one of James and Elizabeth's sons is named Dempsey (b.1785) may suggest that it is her family name.
 Note: There is a marriage record between a James Hooper and Elizabeth Franklin in Henrico Co.
 VA in 1790 but it is unlikely that this Elizabeth is the wife of our James Hooper, as he is living in South Carolina in 1790 (per the census) and has already fathered most of his children by 1790.

 During his second enlistment he served in Col. Thomas Regiment, under Capt.
 James Hamilton, as a horseman, in defense of the frontier settlements.
 Some histories call this regiment The Spartan Regiment and others call it The Fair Forest Regiment.
 James was then forced to move into North Carolina where he stayed until after the war and the state of South Carolina had paid the volunteers for their service.
 As he was in North Carolina, he was never paid for his service.
 After the War, James returned to Spartanburg County and was empowered to be one of the first census takers in 1790.
 This is noted from the fact that the enumerators were given the honorary title of Captain--thus Capt.
 James Hooper, as listed on the 1790 South Carolina census.
 James Hooper became the Justice of the Peace of Spartanburg County, South Carolina.
 Possibly as the result of a petition for wages which they filed, James Hooper and William Davis were granted 104 acres in the Pinckney District, Spartanburg Co, South Carolina, surveyed for them May 24, 1799 (State Grants, Vol. 47, p.
 366. The land was granted on June 16, 1801.
 The 1800 census shows "James Harper" (aged over 45 years) in Spartanburg Co.
 SC, which is probably our James Hooper.
 On April 21, 1802 James sold about 350 acres of his land to Hugh Ewing for $1000.
 Apparently this was in preparation for his move to Kentucky.